random-username-here/mipt-ded-vm/docs/hardware.md

 $01000 | $10000 | RWX    | 60K of free memory
 $10000 | $20000 | RX     | ROM.
 All extra space is filled with zeroes.

-# Video memory

-This machine has a 128x64 text display.
-There are **no** routines for writting something into terminal.
-This is a emulator.

-Each cell is represented by 2 bytes.
-First byte is ASCII character (special characters are shown as `?`), second byte has low 4 bytes determining foreground, high 4 bytes background.

 # System IO map

 ## `$00000 - $00008` - Segfault place